List of Fablehaven characters: Significant magical creatures

-A very young dragon, who is very coppery and the dragon who Kendra finds that she can talk to some dragons.
-The first dragon Gavin talks to in Fablehaven.
+Chalize is a young dragon, who is very coppery and the dragon who Kendra finds that she can talk to some dragons.
+She is the first dragon that Gavin talks to in Fablehaven.
 Chalize is also mentioned in book 4.
 Chalize is also described as a Golden, coppery dragon with molten gold eyes.

 Book 4 - Fablehaven: Secrets of the Dragon Sanctuary

 New challenges await the Knights of the Dawn at Wyrmroost.
 As the title implies, there are new dragons, and a few more new Knights of the Dawn as they infiltrate the Dragon Sanctuary.